Would you love to live in Summit County's newest local's Neighborhood?

 Silver Mountain Village Wildlife Assessment

-Red Peak Village - The Red Peak Village proposal was submitted in 2006, it included those portions of the Smith Ranch property which were not previously zoned commercial.
+Red Peak Village - The Red Peak Village proposal was submitted in 2006, it included the Smith Ranch residential property.
 Red Peak Village was brought forward by a private developer desiring to meet the town need for affordable housing.
-Eventually, after attempting to negotiate a workable project, the developer sold the property to the Town of Silverthorne.
+Eventually, after attempting to negotiate a workable project, the developer sold the property to the Town.
 The following documents were submitted as part of that proposal:

 Red Peak Village Draft Fiscal Impact Analysis